jeffgurd888/unity-theory/README.md

       by_cases H1 : i.val < 8
       · by_cases H2 : j.val < 8
         · simp [H1, H2]; rfl
-        · have : (A.conjTranspose) ⟨j.val - 8, by decide⟩ ⟨i.val, by decide⟩ =
+        · have : (A.conjTranspose) ⟨j.val - 8, by omega⟩ ⟨i.val, by omega⟩ =
-                 Complex.conj (A ⟨i.val, by decide⟩ ⟨j.val - 8, by decide⟩) := rfl
+                 Complex.conj (A ⟨i.val, by omega⟩ ⟨j.val - 8, by omega⟩) := rfl
           simp [H1, H2]; rfl
       · by_cases H2 : j.val < 8
-        · have : (A.conjTranspose) ⟨i.val - 8, by decide⟩ ⟨j.val, by decide⟩ =
+        · have : (A.conjTranspose) ⟨i.val - 8, by omega⟩ ⟨j.val, by omega⟩ =
-                 Complex.conj (A ⟨j.val, by decide⟩ ⟨i.val - 8, by decide⟩) := rfl
+                 Complex.conj (A ⟨j.val, by omega⟩ ⟨i.val - 8, by omega⟩) := rfl
           simp [H2]; rfl
         · simp [H2]; rfl
     · unfold buildDirac; split_ifs
       by_cases Hi : i.val < 8
       · by_cases Hj : j.val < 24
-        · have : (C.conjTranspose) ⟨j.val - 16, by decide⟩ ⟨i.val, by decide⟩ =
+        · have : (C.conjTranspose) ⟨j.val - 16, by omega⟩ ⟨i.val, by omega⟩ =
-                 Complex.conj (C ⟨i.val, by decide⟩ ⟨j.val - 16, by decide⟩) := rfl
+                 Complex.conj (C ⟨i.val, by omega⟩ ⟨j.val - 16, by omega⟩) := rfl
           simp [Hi, Hj]; rfl
         · simp [Hi, Hj]; rfl
       · by_cases Hj : j.val < 24